All right, news roundup, information overload hour.

 They didn't want to be accused of being anything other than an ally to this community.

-I've been doing it eleven years, and you know, i I always tell people that are not trained to learn a few simple things to protect themselves, not to win a fight, but how to escape.
+And, you know, I always tell people that are not trained to learn a few simple things to protect themselves, not to win a fight, but how to escape.

-And I just urge you to please in the future, please travel with security.
+And I just urge you to please, in the future, please travel with security.

 If anyone's asking you to speak, they must provide that security for you.